 If you suffer from carpal tunnel, your physician will review symptoms and check the sensation in your fingers and strength of muscles in your hand.
 Doctor access has coverage under Part B.

 An X-ray of your wrist can help to exclude other causes of pain, like arthritis and fractures.

 Then, an electromyogram will measure electrical discharges produced in your muscles.
 Your doctor will insert an electrode into specific muscles to review electrical activity when the muscles contract and relax.
 This test identifies muscle damage.

-Nerve Conduction Study is when two electrodes will be taped to your skin.
-A small shock is passed through your median nerve.
-This will see if electrical impulses are slowed in the carpal tunnel.
+Nerve Conduction Study is when they tape two electrodes to your skin.
+A small shock passes through your median nerve.
+The test will see if electrical impulses slow in the carpal tunnel.

 All of these diagnostic, outpatient tests have coverage under Part B.

 Wrist splinting for carpal tunnel syndrome has coverage under Part B. These are splints that hold your wrist while you sleep.
 These can help relieve any symptoms you may experience at night.